HugoBlox/theme-academic-cv/content/home/experience.md

   date_end = "2020-08-31"
   description = """

-  Project funded by the [Google Summer of Code](https://summerofcode.withgoogle.com/) program.
+  This project was part of the [Google Summer of Code](https://summerofcode.withgoogle.com/) program, which managed candidate selection, provided funding, and oversaw the project execution through monthly evaluations.

   [See certificate](files/certificate-gsoc20.pdf)  &#183;
   [Completion letter](files/completion-letter-gsoc20.pdf)  """